-Pani Puri shots are arguably the most painful shots I’ve ever had to try, because like an idiot I forgot to put the meetha chutney in mine.
-There’s something oddly titillating about having your oesophagus momentarily set ablaze, or maybe it’s just me.
-The meetha chutney does help the shot go down easy for those of you who are unadventurous (or women), but if I’m being honest I much preferred the pure uncut version, if only for the excitement of downing what’s essentially chilli water and vodka.
+Pani Puri shots are arguably the most painful shots I’ve ever had to try, because like an idiot we forgot to put the meetha chutney in my glass.
+There’s something oddly titillating about having your oesophagus momentarily set ablaze.
+The meetha chutney does help the shot go down easy for those of you who are unadventurous (or women), but if we’re being honest, we much preferred the pure uncut version, if only for the excitement of downing what’s essentially chilli water and vodka.

 2) Jeera Masala

-What you’ll need: 200ml of Jeera Masala Soda, 60ml of Blue Ridband Gin
+What you’ll need: 200ml of Jeera Masala Soda, 60ml of Blue Riband Gin